This content is selected and controlled by WebMD's editorial staff and is brought to you by Nature Made®.

 Vitamin D Supplements

-For people who want to take vitamin D in pill form, there are two kinds: D2 (ergocalciferol), which is the type found in food, and D3 (cholecalciferol), which is the type made from sunlight.
+Eating D-rich foods is the best way to get vitamin D. If you still need help getting enough, there are two kinds of supplements: D2 (ergocalciferol), which is the type found in food, and D3 (cholecalciferol), which is the type made from sunlight.
 They're produced differently, but both can raise vitamin D levels in your blood.
 Most multivitamins have 400 IU of vitamin D. Check with your health care provider for the best supplements for your needs.

 Are You Vitamin D Deficient?